giangpro93/ChatChallenge/README.md

 # ChatChallenge
 A chat server simulator using Qt/QML
+*
+* ATTENTION: When the program starts, the 2 login windows will be located in the same place, so please move
+* one of them to another place so both can be seen.
+Same thing with the chat windows.
+*
 * This app is a chat server simulator.
 Some of the key features:
 * + Create multiple apps for testing the server, default is 2, can add more by editing this file
 * + Create new user, login, logout